Alexandrov Ensemble: Development

-In 1929, the ensemble visited the far eastern lands of the Soviet Union, entertaining the troops working on the Far Eastern Railway.

-With the goal of developing amateur art within the ranks of the army and to encourage soldiers' interest in good music, the ensemble grew to 300 performers by 1933, comprising three different forces of a male choir, an orchestra, and an ensemble of dancers.
-Some sources say that in 1933 there were 19 members; in 1935 there were 135 and in August 1937 in Paris and Prague they were 150.
-The Red Army Choir became known as a propagator of Soviet songs, performing original compositions by composers such as Vasily Solovyov-Sedoy, Anatoli Novikov, Matvey Blanter and Boris Mokrousov.

-In 1935, the choir was bestowed the Order of the Red Banner and was renamed the Red-bannered Red Army Song and Dance Ensemble of the USSR.

-Having traveled widely throughout the Soviet Union, from the Arctic north to Tajikistan, the choir performed at the International Exposition dedicated to Art and Technology in Modern Life held in 1937 in Paris, France; it won the Grand Prix, the highest honor bestowed by the jury.

 During World War II, the ensemble gave over 1500 performances at both Soviet fronts, entertaining troops about to go into battle, at gun emplacements, airfields, and in hospitals.

 Under Boris Alexandrovich Alexandrov

 Following the death of Alexander Alexandrov, the ensemble was taken over by his son, Boris Alexandrovich Alexandrov.
 Under his leadership, the ensemble gained fame outside the Soviet Union, making extensive tours worldwide.
 Boris Alexandrov retired in 1987, and was succeeded by People's Artist of Russia Igor Agafonnikov the same year, with Anatoly Maltsev as the ensemble chief.
 He retired as the principal conductor in 1994; he died that year and was buried in Moscow at the Novodevichy Cemetery.
-He was succeeded by Victor Fedorov, the chorus master since 1986.

 Under B. A. Alexandrov, the ensemble was highly disciplined.
 Boris's party trick was to leave the stage and allow the ensemble to perform "En Route" alone.
 Members were positioned so that they could not all watch one orchestral leader, and this appeared to be a trick, but there was no trick at all.
 Leonid Kharitonov remembers:

 The Ensemble members were so disciplined and experienced that they could feel the rhythm simultaneously and could sing and play together automatically, without the conductor...
 In Canada during one concert Alexandrov left the Ensemble to perform alone for half an hour.

 Major Vladimir Alexandrov (1910–1978), brother of Boris Alexandrov, also composed for the ensemble.
 He served as Orchestral Director and Conductor.
 Vladimir Gordeev was the principal conductor on the 1988 UK tour.